Dewey’s Moral Philosophy

 6. Social Ethics

-Dewey also stressed the ways abstract philosophical doctrines are socially embodied, frequently so as to rationalize and reinforce stultifying and unjust social arrangements.
+Dewey, like Hegel, stressed the ways abstract philosophical doctrines are socially embodied.
+He frequently focused on the ways these doctrines rationalize and reinforce stultifying and unjust social arrangements.
 For example, the sharp dichotomy between purely instrumental and intrinsic goods both reflects and reinforces an organization of work life that reduces it to drudgery.
 Since work is of merely instrumental value, so the thinking goes, there is no point in trying to make it interesting to those who do it.
 The dichotomy also rationalizes oppressive class divisions.
 Insofar as the good life is conceived in terms of devotion to or enjoyment of purely intrinsic, noninstrumental goods (such as intellectual contemplation and the appreciation of beauty), it is a life that can be led only by a leisured class, whose members do not have to spend their time earning a living.
 This class depends upon a working class whose function is to provide them with the leisure they need to pursue the good life.
 Dewey’s critique of traditional ways of distinguishing means from ends is thus simultaneously a critique of class hierarchy (HNC 185–8, TV 235).

 Dewey argued that the primary problems for ethics in the modern world concerned the ways society ought to be organized, rather than personal decisions of the individual (E 314–316).
 Thus, in contrast with his voluminous political commentaries, Dewey published very little on personal “applied ethics.”
-The rapid social changes that were taking place in his lifetime required new institutions, as traditional customs and laws proved themselves unable to cope with such issues as mass immigration, class conflict, the Great Depression, the demands of women for greater independence, and the threats to democracy posed by fascism and communism.
-As a progressive liberal, Dewey advocated numerous social reforms such as promoting the education, employment, and enfranchisement of women, social insurance, the progressive income tax, and laws protecting the rights of workers to organize labor unions.
+The rapid social changes that were taking place in his lifetime required new institutions, as traditional customs and laws proved themselves unable to cope with such issues as mass immigration, class conflict, the Great Depression, the demands of women for greater independence, racism, and the threats to democracy posed by fascism and communism.
+Dewey was a founding member of the NAACP and the ACLU.
+As a progressive liberal, he advocated numerous social reforms such as promoting the education, employment, and enfranchisement of women, social insurance, the progressive income tax, and laws protecting the rights of workers to organize labor unions.
 However, he stressed the importance of improving methods of moral inquiry over advocating particular moral conclusions, given that the latter are always subject to revision in light of new evidence.

 Thus, the main focus of Dewey’s social ethics concerns the institutional arrangements that influence the capacity of people to conduct moral inquiry intelligently.
 Two social domains are critical for promoting this capacity: schools, and civil society.
 Both needed to be reconstructed so as to promote experimental intelligence and wider sympathies.
 Dewey wrote numerous works on education, and established the famous Laboratory School at the University of Chicago to implement and test his educational theories.
 He was also a leading advocate of the comprehensive high school, as opposed to separate vocational and college preparatory schools.
 This was to promote the social integration of different economic classes, a prerequisite to enlarging their mutual understanding and sympathies.
 Civil society, too, needed to be reconstructed along more democratic lines.
 This involved not just expanding the franchise, but improving the means of communication among citizens and between citizens and experts, so that public opinion could be better informed by the experiences and problems of citizens from different walks of life, and by scientific discoveries (PP).
 Dewey regarded democracy as the social embodiment of experimental intelligence informed by sympathy and respect for the other members of society (DE 3, 89–94).
+Democracy is not simply a set of legal institutions but a way of life informed by an ethos of open and respectful communication, in which political rivals repudiate abusive and suspicious modes of discourse and open themselves up to learning from others (CD).
 Unlike dictatorial and oligarchic societies, democratic ones institutionalize feedback mechanisms (free speech) for informing officeholders of the consequences for all of the policies they adopt, and for sanctioning them (periodic elections) if they do not respond accordingly.

 Dewey’s moral epistemology thus leads naturally to his political philosophy.
 The reconstruction of moral theory is accomplished by replacing fixed moral rules and ends with an experimental method that treats norms for valuing as hypotheses to be tested in practice, in light of their widest consequences for everyone.
 To implement this method requires institutions that facilitate three things: (1) habits of critical, experimental inquiry; (2) widespread communication of the consequences of instituting norms, and (3) extensive sympathy, so that the consequences of norms for everyone are treated seriously in appraising them and imagining and adopting alternatives.
 The main institutions needed to facilitate these things are progressive schools and a democratic civil society.
 Experimentalism in ethics leads to a democratic political philosophy.